cccbr/runningatower/content/docs/ringingroom/_index.md

 - Reduces the risk of a trip hazard from the tail end coiling up around or under the ringer's feet.

 Negative reasons for using boxes:
 - Need to consider the need for edge protection.
-Boxes up to 600mm height, in accordance with HSE guidance unguarded edges, do not need to have edge protection.
+Boxes up to 600mm height do not need to have edge protection, in accordance with HSE guidance on unguarded edges,.
+- A learner may be at risk of falling off/ver when told to move away on losing control of the rope.

 Consider whether a box for a heavy bell should be fixed or not.
 Fixed boxes may become used as storage space.
 If this is the case consider what goes in them.
 It is not a good place to store the first aid kit.